FAQs

 What’s the difference between counselling and therapy?

 In the UK the terms ‘counselling’ and ‘therapy’ are often used to describe the same thing.
-However, the therapy usually involves more in depth working for longer periods of time.
+However, therapy usually involves more in depth working for longer periods of time.
 I am trained to offer both ways of working.

-Will our sessions be private?
+Will our therapy sessions be confidential?

 What happens if I submit a contact form?

-What happens in the first session?
+What happens in a first therapy session?

 In our first session we would talk in more detail about how I work, about what’s going on for you, and about how we could work together.
 We would also agree a focus for the work, so that we can aim for positive change.
 We would review this focus at regular intervals and adjust it as necessary.

-Where do sessions take place?
+Where do therapy sessions take place?

-What is the time commitment?
+What is the time commitment for therapy?

 What happens if I’m late for a session?